 Jumping is most prominently used in well-known groups such as kangaroos, frogs, hares—and on a smaller scale—jumping spiders, grasshoppers, and fleas.
 Ants are not particularly known for their ability to jump though it does occur in a handful of species.
 Trap-jaw ants are also known for their jumping ability.
 However, these ants use their mandibles rather than their legs to jump.
 This well-studied behavior is present in all Odontomachus species.

-During an expedition to Sarawak, Borneo, in 2012 I made a fascinating observation.
+During an expedition to Sarawak, Borneo, in 2012 I made a fascinating discovery.
 When disturbing a trap-jaw ant nest, I observed the ants jumping FORWARD from leaf to leaf in the low vegetation surrounding the nest.
 These forward-oriented jumps spanned several inches and resembled the leaps of a jumping spider.
-The behavior is a new observation of Odontomachus and undocumented in the published literature.
-I returned to Borneo in 2013 with funds I obtained from The Explorer’s Club Exploration Grant to describe the behavior.
+The behavior is a new observation of Odontomachus and I returned to Borneo in 2013 (funding by The Explorer’s Club Exploration Grant) to describe the behavior.